Cellular automata can classify data by inducing trajectory phase coexistence: Conclusions

-{\em Conclusions.---} We have introduced dynamical activity, an order parameter with no bias toward any particular environment or spatial position, as a metric for image classification by cellular automata.
-Zero-temperature Metropolis Monte Carlo search of the rule table and depths for general 2D automata identifies rules and depths that classify MNIST images by enacting a form of dynamical phase coexistence, propagating trajectories belonging to high- or low-activity dynamical phases.
-Automata of this nature resemble an emergent, many-body version of a spiking neuron, carrying out a computation in order to determine whether to be active or remain quiescent.
-The qualitative notion of which phase a trajectory belongs to contains enough information for a linear classifier, trained on a reservoir of such automata, to achieve an accuracy characteristic of neural nets with larger numbers of real-valued parameters.
-These results connect the notions of dynamical phase coexistence, enacted by the set of automata, to classification by reservoir computing.
-Moreover, because the output of each automaton can be interpreted as a binary feature, the identity of the dynamical phase, it would be natural to use them as the inputs of another automaton, within a higher-order cellular circuit.
+We have introduced dynamical activity, an order parameter with no bias toward any particular environment or spatial position, as a metric for image classification by cellular automata.
+Zero-temperature Metropolis Monte Carlo search of rules and depths for general 2D automata has identified algorithms that classify MNIST images by enacting a form of dynamical phase coexistence, propagating trajectories belonging to high- or low-activity dynamical phases.
+Individual automata achieve this classification with modest accuracy.
+Collections or reservoirs of such automata can be used by a linear model to classify images with comparable accuracy (and smaller memory cost) than fully-connected neural networks that act on the pixels of the original image.

+Conceptually, the automata described here evoke concepts or display features seen in other studies, but in detail are distinct from automata described previously.
+For example, several authors have discussed the computational potential of automaton rules close to phase transitions in rule space\c{wootters1990there,li1990transition,mitchell1994dynamics,langton1990computation}.
+We can view the transition between the behaviors shown in the top and bottom panels of \f{fig1}(b) as a phase transition in rule space, analogous to the transition shown by the Ising model as its temperature is reduced below the critical value.
+However, the defining character of the automata described here is that they do computation by enacting a form of dynamical phase coexistence, and so the computation is enabled by a phase transition taking place in trajectory space, not rule space.